thewrongjames/ttrpg_cards/notes.md

 - Can I just have them take the model in their constructor?
 - Do I still want to bind things to listeners?
 - How does that work for arrays?
+- I don't think this generic proxy stuff is the path I want to go down.
+I think I should keep everything strict.
+The card sections (like, the collection) should be a class that also extends listenable.
+- Need some way of telling listeners about additions and removals.
+Maybe I could have an action type?